jae0/dynamical_model/snowcrab/fishery_model_documentation.md

 Abstract

+Introduction

+There are a mulititude of approaches to modelling population dynamics.
+Some are aggregates of a whole population (total number or total biomass).
+At intermediate numbers of subcompoents, one can discriminate sex, age or size groups and follow cohorts over time and space.
+Finally at the other end of the spectrum, there are individual-based models of organisms that interact, move and grow and die.
+The first class of models are extremely simple due to a phenomological perspective that simplifies a multitude of processes into a few externally facing parameters.
+In perhaps the simplest of such models, the logistic model, the dynamics are specified by two parameters: a specific rate of change, and some upper limit.
+Some additional parameters could be added to modify the expressiviity of the parameters specific to some organism.
+Their ultility is well known and used in many domains.

+The third class of individual-based models are also extremely simple.
+Specification of probabilistic rules of biologically recognizable mechanisms: growth, death, reproduction, birth and movement are all that are required.
+These rules can be modified to explore "what if" scenarios via stochastic simulation and eventually aggregated to offer insight on dynamic and spatial control measures.
+They tend to be most expressive when numbers are low and stochastic effects become significant.
+But estimating the rules and parameters are a challenge due to the open-ended and contingent manner in which they apply to a particular set of environmental conditions in a particular population with a particular phylogenetic history surround by predators and prey that are themselves subject to their own particularieties.
+However, when system size is large, they generally become compuationally intractable.

+Fortunately, stochastic similations of individual-based models generally converge upon the solutions of the second class of models.
+The second class of models  express the manner in which the mean (and somtimes the variablity) changes with time and often known as mean field models specified by differential equations.
+In models of exploited populations, this second class of models have come to dominate (Quinn 2003) as they are expressive and powerful.
+Indeed, most models of fish populations, the first question asked is: Is there enough information to represent the dynamics as an age-sex structured model.
+There are a large number such models each treating or approximating some subcomponent in some advantageous manner.
+Most tend to be discrete differential equation models that due to the annual nature of exploitation and data collection, are also discretized to annual increments.
+Space is usually ignored and treated as an externality, though of course, advection-diffusion differential equation models are readily formulated.
+The drawback of this second class of models is the need for a lot of information to parameterize it, information that usually not available or observable; and causing

+In the case of snow crab (Chionoecetes opilio), as with other Crustacea, ageing is not possible.
+This has encouraged adoption of size-based models (Cadigan et al. 2015, Siddeek et al 2009, https://www.st.nmfs.noaa.gov/stocksmart?stockname=Snow%20crab%20-%20Bering%20Sea&stockid=10820, https://github.com/seacode/gmacs/blob/develop/docs/bbrkc/bbrkc.pdf ).

+Most models of exploited populations tend to use a discrete form.
+This is largely due to limitations to computation and data assimilation in the past and convience of survey and assessment cycles.
+With such discretization, come differing approximations and assumptions and ultimately potential error or bias.

+Snow crab are a commercially important fishery in the northern hemisphere.
+As such an operational model of the species would assist in providing both an understand the demography of the past and reasonable projections into the future.
+At present, there are very few such options.
+Some approach abundance estimation as a survey-based relative index.
+Sometimes, this is assumed to be sampled without bias. (https://github.com/seacode/gmacs/wiki)

+Snow crab (Chionoecetes opilio) have a complex life history that spans upto 14 years from planktonic to benthic stages.
+They moult 2 times a yea in the early benthic stages and then approximately annually …

+This life history complexity causes complexity in their dynamics and spatial distrubtions.

 Snow crab life history

-Snow crab have a complex life history.
-This complexity causes spatiotemporal complexity in their abundance distributions and so is the primary cause of the analytical difficulties of *spatiotemporal aggregation*.
-They are, first and foremost, cold-water *stenotherms*.
-In the Maritimes region, commercially fished snow crab are generally observed between depths of 50 to 300 m and between temperatures of -1 to 7${^\circ}C$.
-Snow crab are thought to avoid temperatures above 7${^\circ}C$, as metabolic costs have been shown to match metabolic gains near this temperature (Foyle et al. 1989).
-This means that their spatial distributions can fluctuate seasonally and annually due to the thermally complex nature of the Maritimes Region.
+Snow crab are, cold-water *stenotherms*.
+In the focal area of this study, the Northwest Atlantic continental region of Canada, known as the Scotian Shelf, they are generally observed between depths of 50 to 300 m and between temperatures of -1 to 7${^\circ}C$.
+They are thought to avoid temperatures above 7${^\circ}C$, as metabolic costs have been shown to exceed metabolic gains above this temperature (Foyle et al. 1989).
+As the focal area is thermally complex, their spatial distributions can fluctuate seasonally and annually.
 Smaller crab and females also have differences in thermal *preferenda*.
 Further, snow crab are generally observed on soft mud bottoms.
 Small-bodied and moulting crabs are also found on more complex (boulder, cobble) substrates presumably as they afford more shelter (Sainte-Marie and Hazel 1992; Comeau et al. 1998).
 There are of course many other factors